meatball133/crystal/concepts/case/about.md

 ## Cases with no case expression

 When there is no need for a case expression then it is possible to omit it.
-Doing this will make so each case expression is evaluated for truthiness, and it is possible to have comparison operators in the case expression.
+Doing this will make so each case expression is evaluated for truthiness.
+And makes them behave like if-else-if statements.

 ```Crystal
 case